Learn How to Form an LLC

 Where is the best to state to form an LLC?

 It is best to form your Limited Liability Company in the state where you are doing business.
-For most, this is their home state.
-For real estate investors, it’s best to setup your LLC in the state where the property is located since that is where you’re legally doing business.
+For most people, this is their home state.
+For real estate investors, you’ll need to set up your LLC in the state where the property is located since that is where you’re legally doing business.